-Time and time again, you’ve told me how much you want to declutter—but for some reason, you just can’t let go.
+Time and time again, you’ve told me how much you want to declutter your clothes—but for some reason, you just can’t let go.

 Before we get started—did you know that I’m a recovering shopaholic turned minimalist?
 At one stage, I turned my entire guest bedroom into a closet and I owned over a hundred pairs of shoes.